Shion093/mandrill-shion/README.md

   export default class SendExample {

     async sendMailExample (req, res) {
       try {

-        // Variables must contain firstName and email, this is used to know where to send the email.
-        // Accepts 1 to n variables, but it must be an array. const variables = [
+        const variables = [
           {
             items     : ['hola', 'hello'],